replay-framework/replay/README.md

 * Writing directly to the stream `response.out`, e.g. a final call to `ImageIO.write(outputImage, "png", response.out)` with a Play1 codebase, needs an additional `return new Ok()` with RePlay.
 * While porting the controllers you will find some changes to the views (templates) are required too:
   * In some cases the full package path needs to be provided, e.g.: `Play.configuration.getProperty("key")` becomes `play.Play.configuration.getProperty("key")`.
+* Due to changed encrypting/signing of `CookieSessionStore` all active sessions are logged out when migrating from Play1 to RePlay.
+This means that running the Play1 version of the app side-by-side with the RePlay version is not possible (all users get logged out all the time).

 ## Licence